radioactivedecay/radioactivedecay/docs/source/overview.rst

 * It cannot model external sources of radioactivity input to or removal from an inventory over time.
 * ``radioactivedecay`` uses double precision floating point numbers for calculations.
-Numerical precision issues can arise for decay chains where the half-life of the parent is many orders of magnitude smaller than the half-life of one of the progeny.
-Similarly there can be precision issues when two radionuclides in a chain have very similar (or identical) half-lives.
-Note that this latter case does not appear to apply to radionuclides within ICRP 107 dataset, however.
+Numerical precision issues can arise when the half-lives of two radionuclides in the same decay chain differ by many orders of magnitude.
+  Similarly there can be precision issues when two radionuclides in the same chain have very similar (or identical) half-lives.
+Note however that none of the radionuclides in the decay chains in ICRP 107 fall into the latter category.
 If you need greater numerical precision for your decay calculations, you could investigate using the `batemaneq
   <https://pypi.org/project/batemaneq/>`_ :ref:`[7] <refs>` package which
   supports `arbitrary precision calculations
   <https://bjodah.github.io/blog/posts/bateman-equation.html>`_.